 Meet Dr. Drip - Drip's Tips for Preventative Maintenance

 The purpose of this section is to facilitate an opportunity for scouts to research and learn about key concepts relevant to this subject.
-They need to be prepared to explain these to the counselor.
+Be prepared to explain these concepts to the counselor.

 While some scouts may be adept at self-study, others may do better in a small group setting and taking notes on worksheets.
 You can facilitate discussion by asking them why each of the principles intruduced here would be relevant.

 This Study Hall will probably require two sessions to cover all 7 major study points.

 Pre-requisites - Audio Visual Unit for How Car Works Videos

 - Merit Badge Worksheet for every scout

 How Cars Work A extensive digital library of learning resources for future mechanics created by the folks at UsMechanicEDU.com is worth checking out for the latest cool videos.

 Req #1a: Safety First Explain to your counselor the hazards you are most likely to encounter during automotive maintenance activities, and what you should do to anticipate, help prevent, mitigate, or lessen these hazards.